giachello/mlgw/README.md

 ### Speakers and Bang & Olufsen Sources

-Beolink speakers (e.g., a [Beolab 3500](https://www.beoworld.org/prod_details.asp?pid=373) in your kitchen) will show up as normal "media_player" devices that you can integrate in your normal lovelace interface.
-I use [mini media player ](https://github.com/kalkih/mini-media-player) because I like that it groups all items together.
+Beolink speakers (e.g., a [Beolab 3500](https://www.beoworld.org/prod_details.asp?pid=373) in your kitchen) will show up as normal "media_player" devices that you can control from Home Assistant, similar to what you'd get from the standard BeoLink app.
+I use [mini media player](https://github.com/kalkih/mini-media-player) because I like that it groups all items together.
 You can control volume and turn on the B&O sources from your Home Assistant dashboard.

 ![Mini Media Player](./mini_media_player.png)